 You can only judge a credit card to be good or bad in the context of other available options.
 To that end, we compared the U.S. Bank Secured Visa Card to some other credit cards for people with bad credit.

-The Discover it® Secured is one of our favorite credit cards for people with bad credit.
+The Discover it® Secured Credit Card is one of our favorite credit cards for people with bad credit.
 It does a few things significantly better than the U.S. Bank Secured Visa Card.
-First of all, there is no annual fee on this card.
-Therefore, provided you always pay off your balance in full and on time, the Discover it® Secured won’t become an extra financial burden for you.
+Provided you always pay off your balance in full and on time, the Discover it® Secured Credit Card won’t become an extra financial burden for you.
 On top of that, the card also provides cash back rewards for its users.
-With the Discover it® Secured, you get 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter.
-All other purchases will get you 1% back.
+With the Discover it® Secured Credit Card, you get 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically.
 This is unusual for secured credit cards.
 Most other cards, including the U.S. Bank Secured Visa Card, don’t offer any rewards.
-These two factors alone are enough of a reason to recommend the Discover it® Secured over the U.S. Bank Secured Visa Card.
+These two factors alone are enough of a reason to recommend the Discover it® Secured Credit Card over the U.S. Bank Secured Visa Card.

-U.S. Bank Secured Visa Card vs Capital One® Secured Mastercard®
+U.S. Bank Secured Visa Card vs Capital One Platinum Secured Credit Card

-The Capital One® Secured Mastercard® is another solid option for anyone looking for a secured credit card with no annual fee.
+The Capital One Platinum Secured Credit Card is another solid option for anyone looking for a secured credit card with $0 annual fee.
 While this card doesn’t have any rewards program, it does have a more flexible credit line.
-The minimum deposit is just $49 – significantly lower than what you have to put down for the U.S. Bank Secured Visa Card.
+The minimum deposit is just $49 – significantly lower than what you have to put down for the U.S. Bank Secured Visa Card (you'll be required to make a refundable minimum security deposit of $49, $99 or $200).
 Your credit line can also be greater than your deposit.
-Depositing more than the $49 minimum can get you up to $3,000.
-Lastly, it’s worth noting that the Capital One® Secured Mastercard® comes with all the other bells and whistles of a credit card, including auto rental insurance and fraud coverage, as we discussed above.
-Therefore, you won't be missing out on anything significant if you go with the Capital One® Secured Mastercard® over the U.S. Bank Secured Visa Card.
+Be aware that to pay your deposit, you’ll need access to an authorized bank account.
+Lastly, it’s worth noting that the Capital One Platinum Secured Credit Card comes with all the other bells and whistles of a credit card, including auto rental insurance and fraud coverage, as we discussed above.
+Therefore, you won't be missing out on anything significant if you go with the Capital One Platinum Secured Credit Card over the U.S. Bank Secured Visa Card.